The Rooftop Films Filmmakers Fund Short Film Grants

 Rooftop Films sets aside $1 from every ticket sold and every submission fee received and gives it to alumni filmmakers in the form of grants for their film productions.
 Only filmmakers who have screened a movie at Rooftop Films’ festival are eligible for grants.
-We also grant additional cash in partnership with The Adrienne Shelly Foundation, and production, equipment, and educational services courtesy of our partner Downtown Community Television.
+We also grant additional cash in partnership with The Adrienne Shelly Foundation, and production, equipment, and educational services courtesy of our partners Rooftop Films Downtown Community Television and Elkind Lighting & Camera.
 Annually, Rooftop Films will award nearly $200,000 in cash and service grants to help alumni filmmakers to produce and promote their next short or feature film.
 We have four grants for artists making short films (under 59 minutes).

 If you would like to apply for a Feature Film grant, you are on the wrong page!
 Click here for information on the Feature Film Grants.

 If you are an eligible filmmaker and plan on applying, please RSVP as soon as possible by clicking on this link and filling out a simple form.
 This way we can gauge how many applicants to expect and will know to look for your application, lest it get lost in some way.
 Read more about how to apply.

 For the Rooftop Filmmakers’ Fund Short Film Grant, we will award grants ranging from $500-3,000 to male and female filmmakers.
 We will give grants to 3-6 projects.

 ROOFTOP FILMS / ADRIENNE SHELLY FOUNDATION SHORT FILM GRANT FOR WOMEN

 The Adrienne Shelly Foundation will award one $3,000 grant to a female director.